loyal-fox-2019/mini-wp/README.md

 - NodeJS
 - NPM
 - Parcel-bundler for client side
-- Google credential json file, rediret the path to your credential.json in articleCon.js
+- Google credential json file, redirect the path to your credential.json in articleCon.js
 - run `npm run dev` on server and `parcel index.html` on client to start both localhost servers

 #### Endpoints :